 This puzzle requires neither instructions nor checking mechanism.
 Instead, players logically link clues from another part of the game and know the moment they've succeeded.
 It's from the 4th game we published (The Lost Mummy), and since then we've been firebombing checking mechanisms.

-Even the 'good' example above results in a 4 digit combination rather than intrinsically adding to a bigger puzzle.
+Even the 'good' example of above results in a 4 digit combination rather than intrinsically adding to a bigger puzzle.
 For example, spelling a word like OPEN, or making one letter in an acrostic word.

 To do this well, you'll most likely need to design a major combination puzzle that requires several smaller challenges to be solved first.
-More on this in Secret 5.
+More on this in Secret 6.